GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 ### Guance Exclusive Plan Field Filter

-**1.Why can't you filter fields after opening the exclusive plan of Guance?**
+**1.Why can't you filter fields after opening the Exclusive Plan of Guance?**

 Guance will automatically create a field index for log data containing the same fields for field filtering, but if the amount of data is small, automatic creation will not be triggered.
 In this case, you cannot query data through field filtering in Guance, and you can solve this problem by reporting more log data containing the same fields.